jsears4585/jekyll-now/_posts/2017-6-14-A-Simple-Wiki-App-on-Rails.md

 }
 ```

 What's an app without a little style?
-Above, we've simply spruced up the spacing and font-sizing while provide some general rules for our table to follow.
+Above, we've simply spruced up the spacing and font-sizing while providing some general rules for our table to follow.

 So what does it all look like now that we're finished?